Melia88/student-workbook/src/reflections/wk6/quiz6.md

 **3.** What feature of Vue can be used to repeat an element using a collection of data?
 <!-- enter you answer in the space below -->
 ```
+The Component is used to repeat and element using a collection of data.
 ```
 **4.** What are the three tags that make up a Vue component?
 <!-- enter you answer in the space below -->